mohanhops/mohanhops.github.io/_posts/2022-05-7-A-Complete-View of-High-Performance-Systems .md

 * **Parallel File Systems (PFS)**
    *	PFS has ability to do IO in parallel to multiple file servers, i.e a client can directly access several storage servers in parallel to take advantage of the aggregated bandwidth of multiple servers.
-   *	Parallel file systems distribute data of a single object across mul4ple storage nodes.
+   *	Parallel file systems distribute data of a single object across multiple storage nodes.
    *	Popular parallel file systems are Lustre, Ceph, IBM Spectrum Scale, and BeeGFS.

 ![img6](/img/basics/pfs.JPG)